Global group laws and equivariant bordism rings: Complex bordism

 Let $X$ be a global group law.
 As in \Cref{sec:realmain}, we define the geometric fixed points $\Phi^A(X)$ at any abelian compact Lie group $A$ by If $X=\upi_*(E)$ is a regular global group law associated to a global complex oriented ring spectrum, then there is a natural isomorphism

 For general complex oriented $E$, such an isomorphism only holds at tori.

 We now move towards the proof of Theorems \ref{thm:A} and \ref{thm:C} and consider the unique map of global group laws

-Again, the only input from topology that we need is the following, due to Greenlees: \begin{Prop}[Greenlees] The morphism $\varphi\colon \bL \to \upi_*(\MU)$ of global group laws induces an isomorphism on geometric fixed points $\Phi^A$ for any abelian compact Lie group $A$. \end{Prop} \begin{proof} The computation of $\Phi^A(MU_A)$ is due to tom Dieck \cite{tD70} and also appears in \cite[Theorem 4.9]{Sin01}.
+Again, the only input from topology that we need is the following: \begin{Prop}[Greenlees] The morphism $\alpha\colon \bL \to \upi_*(\MU)$ of global group laws induces an isomorphism on geometric fixed points $\Phi^A$ for every abelian compact Lie group $A$. \end{Prop} \begin{proof} The computation of $\Phi^A(MU_A)$ is due to tom Dieck \cite{tD70} and also appears in \cite[Theorem 4.9]{Sin01}.
 In \Cref{prop:geomlazard} we saw a formula for $\Phi^A(\bL)$ (originally also due to Greenlees), showing that the rings are abstractly isomorphic.
-The proof that $\varphi_A$ is indeed an isomorphism is given in \cite[Section 11]{Gre}.
-We refer to the proof of \Cref{prop:realgeomiso} for a sketch of the real analog. \end{proof}
+The proof that $\varphi_A$ is indeed an isomorphism is given in \cite[Section 11]{Gre} for finite~$A$, but applies without change to infinite $A$ (it is also stated in this generality in \cite[Section 13.B.]{Gre01}).
+We refer to \Cref{prop:realgeomiso} for a proof of the real analog, which straightforwardly translates to the complex case. \end{proof}

 For real bordism there was a simple Whitehead theorem (\Cref{prop:whitehead}) that allowed us to conclude directly from the geometric fixed point statement that the map $\bL^{2-\tor}\to \upi_*(\MO)$ is an isomorphism.
 In the complex case we have to work a little harder.
 We first show the following structural property of $L_{\T}$, where we denote by $e_n\in L_{\T}$ the Euler class associated to the $n$-th power map on $\T$: